2i2c-org/infrastructure/.github/ISSUE_TEMPLATE/06_decommission-hub.md

 ### Info

-- **Community Representative:** <!-- The GitHub ID of the current representative for the Hub and Community, e.g. @octocat -->
+- **Community Representative:** <!-- The name or GitHub ID of the current representative for the Hub and Community, e.g. Octo Cat or @octocat -->
 - **Link to New Hub issue:** <!-- The link to the original issue to create the hub, e.g. https://github.com/2i2c-org/infrastructure/issues/#NNN -->
 - **Proposed end date:** <!-- The date by which the hub should be out of service.
 This should have been mentioned in the New Hub issue above so can be copy-pasted.
 Otherwise, leave blank and negotiate with the Community Representative. -->
+- **Cluster the hub is on:** <!-- If you know which cluster the hub is on, please let us know.
+But don't worry if not! -->

 ### Task List